[Last updated: 26 March 2018]

-NOTE – WE ALREADY HAVE PEOPLE APPLYING, AND WE HAVE ACCEPTED SOME APPLICANTS.
+NOTE – WE ALREADY HAVE PEOPLE APPLYING, AND WE HAVE ACCEPTED SOME APPLICANTS IN 2018.
 APPLY RIGHT NOW TO ENSURE YOU HAVE A GOOD CHANCE TO GET IN DURING THE WEEKS YOU PREFER!

 Note, this doesn’t say stipend, or salary, or income… This is what you will need to pay to cover your costs.
-We are not funded by anyone.
+We are not funded by grants or outside agency.
 We have the great location and expertise, but no grants to cover all our expenses.

 - Food – 3 meals per day in the on-site restaurant or wherever we happen to be doing field trips.
-There is a $17 limit on food per person per day (200 THB per meal).
+There is a limit on food per person per day.
 Snacks and beverages not included.
 This has been more than enough for everyone (so far).
 Food is not expensive in Thailand.

 - Room in a bungalow in our wilderness resort, or other hotels, bungalows, or in our home when convenient.